English Tangier: Dartmouth and evacuation 1683–1684

-For some time Parliament had been concerned about the cost of maintaining the Tangier garrison.
-By 1680 the King had threatened to give up Tangier unless the supplies were voted for its sea defences, intended to provide a safe harbour for shipping.
 The fundamental problem was that in order to keep the town and harbour free from cannon fire the perimeter of the defended area had to be vastly increased.
 A number of outworks were built (Note: Diagrams mapping out the English 1662-1684 outworks to scale are presented in Elbl, mostly based on Sir Bernard De Gomme's engineering plans and on Hollar.
 The work discusses the various sources and their characteristics and is sound on the topography and works but is, sadly, spoiled for British readers by Elbl's anglophobia.
 For instance, Elbl considers that for its temporary English occupiers Tangier was a "gravy-pot(s) for operators wise to the workings of Court and Parliament whether officers, rapacious victuallers, speculators, rack-rent landlords" in contradistinction to the previous "grinding and dogged commitment" of the Portuguese officers, victuallers, and landlords.) but the siege of 1680 showed that the Moroccans were capable of isolating and capturing these outworks by entrenchments and mining.
 Although the attempt by Sultan Moulay Ismail of Morocco to seize the town had been unsuccessful, a crippling blockade by the Jaysh al-Rifi ultimately forced the English to withdraw.
-In 1683, Charles gave Admiral Lord Dartmouth secret orders to abandon Tangier.
-Dartmouth was to level the fortifications, destroy the harbour, and evacuate the troops.
-In August 1683 Dartmouth, as Admiral of the Fleet and governor and captain general in Tangier, sailed from Plymouth.
-He was accompanied by Samuel Pepys, who wrote an account of the evacuation.